Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Replace unobtanium parts (if any).

-Figure out temperature ratings on all chips and get as many to be 105C or better as possible.
+Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
+These outliers at the moment are:

+    * RTC.
+Probably only the MCP7940NT-E/MS from Microchip is suitable, but it draws 20 times the standby power.
+    * AX5043 - Not another option available.
+	* RBP-140+ - Could replace the filter with discrete components.
+	* AD4PS+1 - Not sure about this one, perhaps three transformers could be used.

 Determine current limiter values, probably need to build a board and measure.